ProfessorAkram/Unity-Programming/06-Lights-Camera-Audio/lights.md

 | **Area Light** *(Baked only)* | Emits light from a rectangle or surface.                    | Soft, realistic lighting in interiors.        |

 > [!TIP]
-> Lights can wash each other out.
+Lights can wash out each other.
 For example, a directional light acting as the sun will overpower smaller spot or point lights.
 Make sure the lighting hierarchy matches your scene goals.

 ## Controlling lights
 To modify a light in code, you need a reference to the Light component on a GameObject.
 How you access a light’s properties depends on where your behavior script is located.
 If the script is attached directly to the GameObject that has the Light component, you can simply call `GetComponent<Light>()` to get a reference.
 For example, if we wanted to create a day-night cycle behavior, the script would be attached to the **directional light** itself.